picamator/SteganographyKit/README.md

 Such seed is used to create sequences of numbers that shows in what order coverText's pixels should be taken for embed secretText.

 SteganogrpahyKit implements Secret Key Steganography with such conditions:
-* Max length of secretText is 4 times less in compare with Pure Steganography.
+* Max length of secretText is in 4 times less in compare with Pure Steganography.
 It means that only half of pixels are going to modify.
 Such restriction helps to make room for better random distribution of secretText.
 * SecretKey has limit on seed: from 4 to 8 numbers.
 It uses `mt_srand` that has period `2^19937 - 1`.
 Of course such conditions should be investigated to find out optimize min parameters.